mspraggs/pyQCD/lib/README.md

 * fermion_actions - pretty self-explanatory
 * gauge_actions - also pretty self-explanatory
 * linear_operators - basic linear operators from which dirac operators can be built, as well as smearing operators
+* utils - utility functions used througout the codebase

 The files in src and include should mirror each other, as the latter contains the headers for the former.